bvaughn/react-virtualized/ISSUE_TEMPLATE.md

 # Are you reporting a bug or runtime error?
 Setting up a test case that demonstrates a bug can be difficult and time consuming.
 However this can often be a huge help and time saver for me.
 Since I maintain this library in my spare time and without any charges, I ask that you take the time to provide me with some way of reproducing the issue you are reporting.
 (Videos can be helpful but in most cases I will want to actually see a live demo and view your source code.)

+Here is a Plunker you can fork that has React Virtualized loaded and supports JSX syntax: https://plnkr.co/edit/6syKo8cx3RfoO96hXFT1

-You might find it useful to begin by forking one of the playground files (https://github.com/bvaughn/react-virtualized/tree/master/playground) when setting up your reproduction case.
-The online Babel conversion tool (https://babeljs.io/repl/) is also quite helpful if you want to write ES6/ES7 syntax but export to something that runs in the browser via a `<script>` tag.
+You may also find the online Babel tool (https://babeljs.io/repl/) quite helpful if you wish to use ES6/ES7 syntax not yet supported by the browser you are using.

 # Are you making a feature request?
 Provide as much information as possible about your requested feature.
 Here are a few questions you may consider answering: